What Is A Rhinoplasty (Nose Job)?

 As with any surgical procedure, there are risks with a Rhinoplasty.
 Nose surgery risks include excessive bleeding, adverse reaction to anesthesia, localized pain, discoloration or numbness.

-During the recovery process the nose and eyes may have bruising and swelling.
+During the recovery process, the nose and eyes may have bruising and swelling.
 You may also experience some nasal pain or a dull headache, as well as some bleeding and drainage from your nose.
 Most patients are comfortable enough to return to regular activities in about a week.
-Contact lenses can be worn immediately after the procedure, and full exercise or athletic activity may resume after two weeks.
+Following the procedure, Contact lenses can be worn immediately by the patient.
+The patient may resume full exercise or athletic activity after two weeks.

 Schedule a Consultation